Sarah Brophy, Ph.D.

 Areas of Interest

-Auto/biography; contemporary fiction; cultural studies and visual culture; social media and digital self-portraiture; embodiment; race, disability, madness, gender, class, and sexuality; affect, intimacy, and cultural memory; post-slavery and Black diaspora studies; and British literature and culture since 1945.
+Auto/biography; contemporary fiction; cultural studies and visual culture; social media and digital self-portraiture; embodiment; critical health humanities; race, disability, gender, class, and sexuality; affect, intimacy, and cultural memory; post-slavery and Black diaspora studies; and British literature and culture since 1945.

 Dr. Brophy’s current research has two strands.
-With the support of a SSHRC Insight Grant (2017-20), she is studying the emerging, often vexed relationship between digital self-portraiture and critical feminist, mad, and crip artists’ multi-platform projects.
-Her essay on digital labour and post-slavery memory in the selfies elicited by Kara Walker’s controversial installation “A Subtlety” (forthcoming in Cultural Critique, 2018) considers the problems and possibilities of art and social media convergences, and she is editing a special issue of a/b: Auto/Biography on embodiment that pays special attention to questions of mediation (forthcoming in 2018).
+With the support of a SSHRC Insight Grant (2017-20), she is studying the relationship between digital self-portraiture and critical feminist, mad, and crip artists’ multi-platform projects, and her essay on digital labour and post-slavery memory in the selfies elicited by Kara Walker’s controversial installation “A Subtlety” (forthcoming 2019) considers the problems and possibilities of art and social media convergences.
 The second major thread of her scholarship traces the forms of sociability, intimacy, cosmopolitan dreaming, and critical cultural memory generated in Britain since 1945 in Black, queer, working-class, and feminist literature and culture, and addresses authors including Pat Barker, Alan Hollinghurst, Adam Mars-Jones, Jackie Kay, Andrea Levy, Caryl Phillips, Zadie Smith, and Jeanette Winterson.

 At McMaster, she has been recognized for outstanding teaching and mentoring work.
 In 2004, she won the McMaster Students Union (MSU) Teaching Award for the Faculty of Humanities and the MSU Merit Award for New Instructors, and in 2012, she won the President’s Award for Excellent in Graduate Supervision.
 In 2014, Dr. Brophy was named a Member of the College of New Scholars of the Royal Society of Canada.
 She is Associate Editor of the journal a/b: Auto/Biography Studies (2016-) and former Reviews Editor for Contemporary Women’s Writing (2014-17).